 For dynamic problems, it was observed that accounting for the history of evolution induces stability.
-Hence, the field variable (internal energy density) of $i^{th}$ cell at iteration t is updated by defining a weighted sum on the field variable of three previous iterations.
+Hence, the field variable at an iteration is updated by defining a weighted sum on the field variable of three previous iterations.

 3.6.
 LS-DYNA® Modeling Specifics